yceruto/symfony-ddd-skeleton/README.md

 ### Application-based Configuration

-First, you need to replicate the structure of one application for `config`, `src`, `var` directories.
+You need to replicate the structure of one application for `config`, `src`, `var` directories.
 It should look like this:

     ├── config/
     │   ├── admin/